kajamiko/ridiculous_riddle/README.md

     - `test_cheating_prevention(self)` - GET request tested for status code and template.
 Returns None

 All tests can be found in test.py file.
 Note: all of the views, that cannot be tested automatically, rely heavily on session.
-Please see next section
+Please see next section.

 ### Manual tests for deployed version:
 1. 'Game' view:
     1. After submitting username and starting the actual game, the game page will load.
 Please verify that overall score at the top of the page is currently 0.
     2. The progress bar and info right under will show how many points will be scored if answer is submitted .
-    3. Try to type an incorrect answer to a question displayed and submit it, to verify that the page will be reloaded with wrong answer message.
-If that is not a first question, please note that no points were added for the answer.
+    3. Try to type an incorrect answer to a question displayed and submit it, to verify that the page will be reloaded with information about what the right answer is.
+No points will be scored for that level, you cannot re-submit, and you may hit "Forward" button to see next question.
     4. Try to submit nothing - it should do the same as above.
     5. Try to submit a right answer.
 New question should appear and points should be added to the overall score displayed at the top of the page.
     6. When all the answers has been submitted, the page should be redirected to the 'game_over' view.